 Education, Qualifications, and Certification:

-- With an Bachelor’s degree with an emphasis in behavioral sciences or related field, three years of experience is required, OR
+- Bachelor’s degree with an emphasis in behavioral sciences or related field, three years of experience is required, (or)

-- With a Master’s degree in psychology, social work or related field, one year of experience is required.
+- Master’s degree in psychology, social work or related field, one year of experience is required.

 About the Perks: